Dudemanguy/mpv-manga-reader/README.md

 Defaults to `10`.
 This is the interval used by the `skip-forward` and `skip-backward` functions.

 ``trigger_buffer``\
 Defaults to 0.05.
 When in continuous mode, the manga reader attempts to be smart and change pages for you once a pan value goes past a certain amount (determined by the page dimensions and the vertical alignment).
 The trigger_buffer is an additional value added to this parameter.
-Basically, increasing the value will make it take longer for panning a page to change values whereas decreasing does the opposite.
+Basically, increasing the value will make it take longer for panning a page to change pages whereas decreasing does the opposite.

 ``worker``\
 Defaults to `yes`.
 Tells the manga-reader to use manga-worker scripts if they are available.